zilliztech/claude-context/docs/getting-started/quick-start.md

 <details>
 <summary><strong>VS Code</strong></summary>

-The CodeContext MCP server can be used with VS Code through MCP-compatible extensions.
+The Claude Context MCP server can be used with VS Code through MCP-compatible extensions.
 Add the following configuration to your VS Code MCP settings:

 ```json
 {